KelvinMhacwilson/Algorithm-Explorer/README.md

-# AlgorithmTester
+# Algorithm Explorer

-The `AlgorithmTester` is a console-based Java application designed to allow users to interactively test a variety of classic algorithms.
+The `Algorithm Explorer` is a console-based Java application designed to allow users to interactively test a variety of classic algorithms.
 These algorithms include both Divide and Conquer and Greedy algorithms, covering fundamental problems in computer science such as sorting, graph traversal, shortest path, and more.

 ## Algorithms Implemented